isabella232/XsltTransformations/WordprocessingML/README.md

 ![element-before-fix](Images/element-before-fix.png)

-If it has white background move focus after the tag end and press space to fix the format.
+If it has white background move focus after the tag end (in this case MyCompanyName) and press space to fix the format.
 After the background color gets applied you can remove the space.

 ![element-before-fix](Images/element-after-fix.png)